📖 Extreme Ownership: leadership is simple but not easy

 ➡️ Focus on both leading up and down: stay connected with both sides of the chain.

-➡️ There is no 100% right solution.
+➡️ There is no 100% correct solution.
 The picture is never complete.
 Be ready to adjust decisions.